faiz-009/Projects/VIRTUAL ASSITANT/README.md

 In this project, I have created a virtual assistant named :
 # "JARVIS"

-jarvis can perform the following task on voice commands:
+Jarvis can perform the following task on voice commands:
 1. He can search anything on wikipedia
 3. He can tell the current time
 5. He can open some particular websites on browser